-Why Study Biology at the College of Idaho?
+Why Study Biology at The College of Idaho?

-Fieldwork and laboratory research are important components of the C of I biology program.
-Students interested in health care or in laboratory research work closely with C of I professors to study a variety of topics ranging from human anatomy to molecular biology.
+Fieldwork and laboratory research are important components of the College's biology program.
+Students interested in health care or in laboratory research work closely with College professors to study a variety of topics ranging from human anatomy to molecular biology.
 Students are encouraged to participate in internships in their areas of interest; these open doors for career opportunities after graduation.

 Career Opportunities for Biology Majors and Minors

-Our alumni include the co-discoverer of vitamin B12 and many successful doctors, dentists, physical therapists, veterinarians, pharmacists, researchers, botanists, zoologists, professors and scientists.
-Department graduates enjoy a high placement rate into graduate school, and many undergraduates get a head start on their research careers through grant-funded faculty-student research programs such asINBRE (IDeA Network of Biomedical Research Excellence) and SWITCH (Southwest Idaho: The Comprehensive Herbaria).
+Our alumni include the co-discoverer of vitamin B12 and many successful doctors, dentists, physical therapists, veterinarians, pharmacists, researchers, botanists, zoologists, professors, and scientists.
+Department graduates enjoy a high placement rate into graduate school, and many undergraduates get a head start on their research careers through grant-funded faculty-student research programs such as INBRE (IDeA Network of Biomedical Research Excellence) and SWITCH (Southwest Idaho: The Comprehensive Herbaria).

 Other resources available to our biology students include the Orma J. Smith Museum of Natural History and the Harold M. Tucker Herbarium.
 The department also has a variety of cooperative programs with the University of Idaho and Idaho State University in areas including resource management, nursing, and physical therapy.

 Orma J. Smith Museum of Natural History

 The Orma J. Smith Museum of Natural History, located in the basement of Boone Hall, is the only natural history museum in the region encompassing southwestern Idaho, southeastern Oregon, and northern Nevada.
 As such, it is a tremendous resource for environmental and natural history education in the region.
 Learn more about the Museum here.